 Because milestones are intended to indicate progress towards an objective, each milestone must be related to an objective.
 Keep in mind that milestones are indicators of progress, and may not use the same measurement tool as the objective to which they are related.
 A project may take months before there is a significant impact on clients, or the rate of improvement may level off over time.
 Milestones should anticipate this and be gauged accordingly.
 Don't set overly-ambitious milestones.

-Plan of Operation
+Plan of Operation: Teaching Practices

-In the Plan of Operation discuss the strategies and activities to be used to accomplish the outcomes.
+In the Plan of Operation design the teaching practices and discuss strategies and activities to be used to accomplish the outcomes.